 The restriction on the use of automobiles through gasoline and tire rationing and shortages of replacement parts and mechanics has also thrown an unprecedented burden upon local transit systems.
 In 1941, city streetcar and bus systems carried about 14 billion passengers.
 In 1942, this figure increased about 28 percent to 18 billion passengers.
 During the first half of 1943, local transit systems were carrying at the rate of 22 billion passengers per year.
-At the same time, transit vehicles were increased by a little over 8 percent in 1942, and there has been practically no increase in vehicles since has been practically no increase in vehicles since.
+At the same time, transit vehicles were increased by a little over 8 percent in 1942, and there has been practically no increase in vehicles since.

 In 1942, 45,000 city busses constituted one-half of the number and one-third of the seating capacity of all vehicles engaged in local transit.
 These busses, of course, are faced with the same problems of parts, new equipment and tires common to all forms of motor transport which have been discussed in the truck section of this report.
+Over 4,000 city busses are scheduled for production in the 1944 truck-production program.